Consumer Sentiment Analysis

 • Impacts of the rising cost of living continue to affect the vast majority of consumers in both markets.

 • When considering day trips, around half said they would look for more free things to do.
+There is also an increase in both markets in the number saying they will spend less on eating out.

 Outlook